CodexThe Practice

 The Progression

-The Toolkit contains seventy-eight tools organized across the three disciplines.
+The Toolkit contains seventy-nine tools organized across the three disciplines.
 That breadth is necessary but can be overwhelming.
 The Practice follows a progression, and how deep you go is yours to choose.

 How Deep You Go Is Yours to Choose